Introduction

 Once you have ensured you have followed the instructions and are ready to check your check.
 You may click the "Start checking files" button located in the Upload/Submissions tab of your check.

 Congratulations, you have completed everything required to start checking, your results are almost here.
 This section will explain the various check types you may run with your submissions.
+We have two types of tests on Codequiry.

 The peer check is the default required test, which will check all provided submissions against each other for similarity.
 This test yields local similarity results within the grouped submissions.
+This check type is often used in classroom or coding competition/interview like enviornments where they may be copying, similarities, or cheating within a group of submissions.
+This check is virtually free to run on our platform as it consumes significantly less quota than the web check option.

 Once you have selected the tests you wish to run, you can start the checking process!
 Depending on the amount of submissions and code provided, as well as server load your assignment checking speed will vary.
 However, you should expect results instantly or within minutes.